 This one of those times when the stars align and BAM!
 Magic happens.

 I have been relying very heavily on smoothies for my son for his best dose of nutrient dense foods…this means one meal a day is frequently a smoothie.

-The challenge is how to make a super nutrient dense drink that:
+How to make a super nutrient dense kombucha smoothie that tastes good?

-- Still tastes amazing for my SUPER picky son
+- Still taste amazing for my SUPER picky son

-- Is a balanced meal with protein and fat.
+- Is a balanced meal with protein and healthy fats

 It has taken awhile, but I much more adept at making great smoothies now that manage to do ALL these things.

 The inspiration for this recipe came from a blogger from down under, Oh Nom Ally.
 She has a weekly blender linky party that I participate in, and this was her contribution one week.

 I turned to it knowing I had mangoes on hand.